-This document has been compiled in consultation with local organisations, elected representatives and council officials.
-It was subject of public consultation and it was prepared with a view to being formally adopted for development management purposes in the event of the conservation area status being granted, as has subsequently been the case.
+This proposed Conservation Area Character Appraisal has been compiled in consultation with local organisations, elected representatives and council officials.
+It is to be the subject of public consultation and is prepared with a view to being formally adopted for development management purposes in the event of the conservation area status being granted.